St James Park Fan Guide

 First time Visitors can pick up a welcome sheet from the Ambassador Team that defines all you need to know about Exeter City.
 If it is your first visit please let us know by emailing customerservices@exetercityfc.co.uk and we will endeavour to make it memorable for you.

-The Fan Zone is the place to be and here supporters will find our outside Thatchers Bar, serving beers and ciders, as well as a brand new food kiosk.
+The Fan Zone is the place to be and here supporters will find our outside Thatchers Bar, serving beers and ciders, as well as the Grecian Grill.

 Also in the Fan Zone is the Information Point which can help with any questions home or away fans have about St James Park or Exeter City.
 We also have a team of ambassadors around the stadium who can help with your questions, or direct you around the ground.